vincentlabelle/PTSP/README.md

 to improve performance.
 In practice, further analysis would be required to improve the performance if the current performance of the code is not sufficient.

+Caching is activated for `numba`, thus the automated tests will run slower on the first execution, and should run faster after the first execution.

+## Documentation

+A complete documentation of the code was **not** performed due to time limitation.
+In practice, all the code would have been documented.
+Some comments are available throughout the code.